 Remove case sensitiveness

-Even if you are not use about the case like 'text' vs 'TEXT', you can use the -i switch to ignore case.
-You can read further details here.
+Even if you are not use about the case like 'text' vs 'TEXT', you can use the -i

 Hope this helps you.

-grep (GNU or BSD)
+(GNU or BSD)

-You can use grep tool to search recursively the current folder, like:
+tool to search recursively the current folder, like:

-Note: -r - Recursively search subdirectories.
+- Recursively search subdirectories.

 You can also use globbing syntax to search within specific files such as:

-Note: By using globbing option (**), it scans all the files recursively with specific extension or pattern.
-To enable this syntax, run: shopt -s globstar.
-You may also use **/*.* for all files (excluding hidden and without extension) or any other pattern.
+), it scans all the files recursively with specific extension or pattern.
+To enable this syntax, run: shopt -s globstar

-If you've the error that your argument is too long, consider narrowing down your search, or use find syntax instead such as:
+If you've the error that your argument is too long, consider narrowing down your search, or use find

-Alternatively use ripgrep.
+Alternatively use ripgrep

 ripgrep

-If you're working on larger projects or big files, you should use ripgrep instead, like:
+If you're working on larger projects or big files, you should use ripgrep

 Checkout the docs, installation steps or source code on the GitHub project page.

-It's much quicker than any other tool like GNU/BSDgrep, ucg, ag, sift, ack, pt or similar, since it is built on top of Rust's regex engine which uses finite automata, SIMD and aggressive literal optimizations to make searching very fast.
+or similar, since it is built on top of Rust's regex engine which uses finite automata, SIMD and aggressive literal optimizations to make searching very fast.

-It supports ignore patterns specified in .gitignore files, so a single file path can be matched against multiple glob patterns simultaneously.
+files, so a single file path can be matched against multiple glob patterns simultaneously.

 You can use the common parameters such as:

-• -i - Insensitive searching.
+- Insensitive searching.-I

-• -I - Ignore the binary files.
+- Ignore the binary files.-w

-• -n - Show the line of your match.
+- Show the line of your match.-C

-• -C/--context (e.g. -C5) - Increases context, so you see the surrounding code .
+) - Increases context, so you see the surrounding code .--color=auto

-• --color=auto - Mark up the matching text.
+- Mark up the matching text.-H

-• -H - Displays filename where the text is found.
+- Displays filename where the text is found.-c

-• -c - Displays count of matching lines.
-Can be combined with -H.
+- Displays count of matching lines.
+Can be combined with-H

-I find this easier to remember than the format for find -exec.
+I find this easier to remember than the format for find -exec

 This will output the filename and the content of the matched line, e.g.

-Optional flags you may want to add to grep:
+Optional flags you may want to add to grep

-• -i - case insensitive search
+- case insensitive search-l

-• -h - only output the line which matched (not the filename)
+- only output the line which matched (not the filename)

-• r: Read all files under each directory, recursively.
+: Read all files under each directory, recursively.

 How do I find all files containing specific text on Linux? (...)